pndang/GenAI_Capstone_ProjectOne/README.md

     The owners are friendly, and will happily tell you which beers go well with what you're eating.
 If you're feeling adventurous, just pick those devilish looking ones.
 You won't be disappointed!"

     """

+<em>Why this prompt</em> — prompt 2 builds on top of prompt 1 by including subtle comment involving brand-naming (Carlsberg and Heineken) that could potentially leads to biased algorithms, such as a biased recommender system, if such comments are not treated properly in training, as well as potential legal branding concerns.
+This prompt helps to test guardrails' ability to alter such narratives with synthetic entities, making it safer to store and use them for future product development purposes, such as training a recommender system or fine-tuning a translation model.

 &nbsp;